 Often blending geographically with The Annex, Seaton Village, and Little Italy, Koreatown is most well known as the area closely surrounding Bloor Street - roughly between Markham west to Montrose – housing many of the city’s Korean restaurants retailers.
 But it's not quite as easy to trace Koreatown’s boundaries as it is for many of Toronto’s other ethnic neighbourhoods.

 Fun Facts!
-First, while the information is almost 8 years old, the 2011 census marked Toronto as having the largest single concentration of Koreans in Canada with almost 64,755 living in the city.
-There’s even been a spike in enrollment in Korean courses at U of T in recent years, which many professors are attributing to the rise of ‘K-pop’ music and other Korean pop culture exports!
+According to the last census Toronto as having the largest single concentration of Koreans in Canada!
+There’s been a huge spike in enrollment in Korean courses at U of T in recent years, which, in addition to immigration and international students, many professors are attributing to the rise of ‘K-pop’ music and other Korean popculture exports!
+(Like BTS!)

 I love the walnut cakes at Hodo Kwaja!!